 The protection of human life is the first priority in every fire management activity.
-Setting priorities among protecting communities and community infrastructure, other property and improvements, and natural and cultural resources is done based on human health and safety, the values to be protected, and the costs of protection.
+Setting priorities among protecting communities and community infrastructure, other property and improvements, and natural and cultural resources is done based on human health and safety, the values to be protected, long-term and short-term risk management considerations, and the costs of protection.
 Once people have been committed to an incident, these human resources become the highest value to be protected.

-The need to provide protection levels to protect human life and health, qualifying property, and valued natural and cultural resources - while also allowing jurisdictional agencies to complete mission-related activities and accomplish fire-related land-use and resource management in a cost-effective manner - has driven the range of available responses.
+The need to provide protection levels to protect human life and health, qualifying property, and valued natural and cultural resources - while also allowing Jurisdictional Agencies to complete mission-related activities and accomplish fire-related land-use and resource management in a cost-effective manner - has driven the range of available responses.